doctorfree/nvim-lazyman/markdown/lazyman.1.md

 ## CONFIGURATION

-In addition to the `lazyman` command, the Lazyman distribution includes a richly preconfigured Neovim configuration in `~/.config/nvim-lazyman`.
+In addition to the `lazyman` command, the Lazyman distribution includes a richly preconfigured Neovim configuration in `~/.config/nvim-Lazyman`.
-The Lazyman Neovim configuration includes a top-level configuration file, `~/.config/nvim-lazyman/lua/configuration.lua`.
-This file can be use to enable, disable, and configure `nvim-lazyman` components.
+The Lazyman Neovim configuration includes a top-level configuration file, `~/.config/nvim-Lazyman/lua/configuration.lua`.
+This file can be use to enable, disable, and configure `nvim-Lazyman` components.
 For example, here is where you would configure whether `neo-tree` or `nvim-tree` is enabled as a file explorer.
 Or, disable the `tabline`, disable the `statusline`, set the `colorscheme`, `theme`, and theme style.
-The `configuration.lua` file is intended to serve as a quick and easy way to re-configure the `nvim-lazyman` Neovim configuration but you can still dig down into the `options.lua`, `keymaps.lua`, `autocmds.lua` and more.
+The `configuration.lua` file is intended to serve as a quick and easy way to re-configure the `nvim-Lazyman` Neovim configuration but you can still dig down into the `options.lua`, `keymaps.lua`, `autocmds.lua` and more.

 ### Configuration sections